 Decided to find out if blondes have more fun?
 When it comes to figuring out how to fix damaged bleached hair, look out for a treatment that specifically repairs its proteins (hair is mostly made of them)

 Try a hair mask.

 Chemical straightening breaks down the protein bonds inside your hair in order to reform them into a new shape.
-If you love the smooth, sleek look, make sure you’re giving those proteins some reinforcement with something like our Intensive Repair Deep Treatment Mask
+If you love the smooth, sleek look, make sure you’re giving those proteins some reinforcement with a nourishing hair mask

 Look out for oils.